Massachusetts Dog Bite Lawyer

-If you or a loved one has been bitten by a dog, you may be entitled to compensation for your medical bills, lost wages, and pain and suffering, among other losses.
+If you or a loved one were bitten by a dog, you may be able to collect for your medical expenses, lost income, pain and suffering, and other losses.
 Many dog owners have insurance to cover these claims.
-Our experienced Rhode Island dog bite lawyers do not charge any fees unless you receive a settlement or award.
-See some of our largest dog bite settlements here.
-Call us 24/7 at (401) 200-3964 or fill out a contact form online for a free (no obligation) consultation.
+Our knowledgeable Massachusetts dog bite lawyers do not charge any fees unless you obtain an award or settlement.
+Call us 24/7 at (401) 200-4060 or fill out a contact form online for a free (no obligation) consultation.

 Jump to page section

-If you have been injured by a dog bite, you may be able to recover for your injuries and other losses by obtaining a dog bite settlement.
-In Rhode Island, dog owners are held legally responsible for the actions of their dogs.
-This means that if a dog bites someone, the owner can be held responsible for paying for the victim’s resulting injuries.
-Many dog owners have insurance policies that cover these incidents.
+If you were injured by a dog bite, you may be entitled to compensation.
+In Massachusetts, dog owners may be held legally accountable for the actions of their dogs.
+This means that if a dog bites someone, the owner could be held responsible by paying for the injuries suffered.

-Typically, a dog bite settlement will compensate the injured victim for their medical bills, lost income, pain and suffering, mental anguish, and other losses.
-Our experienced Rhode Island dog bite lawyers have settled many dog bite cases over the past 30 years, and we know how to get you the compensation you deserve.
+A dog bite settlement will compensate the injured victim for their medical costs, lost wages, scarring, pain and suffering, mental anguish, and other losses.
+Our experienced Massachusetts dog bite lawyers have settled many dog-bite cases over the past 30 years, and we know how to get you the compensation you deserve.
 For a list of our best dog bite settlements, click here.

 What Is My Dog Bite Case Worth?

 It is always dependent upon the circumstances of your case.
 Losses that occurred due to your injury will be factored in when all evidence has been collected and your medical treatment has concluded.
 Read more.

 How Long Do I Have to File a Dog Bite Claim in MA?